 Applicants who have missing documentation in their admissions file (such as an official academic transcript with their degree posted or official copies of test scores) may be admitted conditionally.
 The conditions specified in the letter of acceptance must be satisfied prior to matriculation in the School of Graduate Studies.
 Students will be unable to register for courses until all of their conditions have been satisfied.

 You can view which documents are missing by logging back into the online application system and viewing your admission letter.
 To send official test score results, use the institutional code of 1105 for Case Western Reserve University.

 Official electronic transcripts can be sent to email@example.com.
 PDFs sent by email are not considered official and cannot be used for verification purposes.
 Official transcripts must come directly from the institution either mailed in a sealed envelope to the address below or sent electronically.
 International Students - Documents in languages other than English must be accompanied by certified translations in English.

 Official hard copy transcripts can be sent by mail to:

 Applicants are guaranteed admission only for the term specified in their admission letter.
 If unable to enroll then, they may request postponement up to two regular semesters.
 The department may accept or reject that postponement request.

 Terms of readmission may differ from the original offer.
 If entry is delayed more than two semesters, the applicant's file must be reviewed and reevaluated.
 If entry is delayed more than two years, the applicant must reapply.
 Then, because files are kept for a maximum of two years, all new documentation must be resubmitted.

-If you would like to defer your enrollment, please speak with your department to which you applied.
-They will inform Graduate Studies of the deferment and we will update your file accordingly.
+If you would like to defer your enrollment, please email firstname.lastname@example.org to request the deferment.
+We will verify with your department if they approve or deny the deferment and we will update your file accordingly.